Tech-Reni/mobile-slides/README.md

 # mobile-slides
-It allows a user to control Slides from their mobile Devices
+It allows a user to control Slides from their mobile Device (Android)

 ## Table of Contents